How do I even make an offer if I don't have a real estate agent create it for me?

 Once it is filled and potentially reviewed, the offer is transmitted to the listing brokerage/seller through our partner brokerages.
 The offer is then negotiated traditionally by our experienced negotiators (note that a year's worth of negotiations for a traditional agent is about a week for a ZVR agent).
 We will relay information from the listing agent to you and assist with the negotiation.

 The chief difference is commercial advice and dedicated service agent.
-Customer support through email, WhatsApp chat, and booking calls through Calendly is available to all customers.
+Customer support through email, WhatsApp chat, and booking calls through Booking Link is available to all customers.
 All customers get support from our experienced negotiators.

-Do I have to pay ZVR the package flat fee up front?
+Do I have to pay ZVR th realty fees up front?
 What if I do not close on a home?

-No, the flat fee is only payable if you complete a purchase with ZVR, and we almost always deduct it from the cashback.
+No, the realty fees are only payable if you complete a purchase with ZVR, and we always deduct it from the cashback.

 How much will the whole transaction cost me?

 This depends on the nature of your purchase.
 In addition to the ZVR flat fee there are optional à-la-carte services such as viewings with a ZVR Showings Network agent.
 You would also need to pay the lawyer fee to process the transaction, which you can understand by reading this article.
 Our lawyers are involved in ZVR purchases from day zero: you get ZVR's unique offer clauses, a lawyer is available to review offers, and deep integration with other processes such as mortgage that ensure transactions close on time.
-You get 30 mins of extra lawyer question time in the basic pack and 60 mins for the full service.
+You get 30 mins of included lawyer time and 60 mins if you choose the full service add-on.

 Can I use my own lawyer?
 Do I have to get a mortgage through ZVR?